 Under Ohio’s Smoke-Free Workplace Law, employers are responsible for:

 Ohio employees are protected under both federal discrimination laws and state discrimination laws.
-Employers need to familiarize themselves with both in order to stay in compliance with equal opportunity employment laws.
+Employers need to be familiar with both in order to stay in compliance with equal opportunity employment laws.

 The Ohio Civil Rights Act contains Ohio’s state laws against discrimination.
 It is composed of Ohio Revised Code Chapter 4112 and Ohio Administrative Code Chapter 4112.